Are there flexible and well paid work from home jobs?

 A Virtual Assistant offers a service to a client for money.
 It could be managing email, scheduling appointments, bookkeeping, graphic design, social media management, research, content creation etc. It could be an online or offline task.

 People are hiring Virtual Assistants because they can pay for just the amount of hours worked – saving them time and money.
-With more entrepreneurs and people working from home, this field is increasingly in demand.
+With more online entrepreneurs, this field is increasingly in demand.

 If you’re interested in this field, Gina is an expert in this field and talks about How to Become a Virtual Assistant: Everything You Need to Know here.